Shinjirō Koizumi: Views

 In 2017, when asked on his position on same-sex marriage in a survey conducted by The Asahi Shimbun, Koizumi did not give a response.
 In a 2021 survey conducted by NHK, he said he was in favor of its legalization.
 When asked again in August 2024, Koizumi did not respond.
 In a 2024 survey conducted by NHK for the general election held in October of that year, Koizumi affirmed his support for legalization.
+When asked again by NHK ahead of the 2026 general election, Koizumi stated his opposition to legalization of same-sex marriage for the first time.

 Koizumi opposes a ban on corporate donations to political campaigns and parties, arguing that politics shouldn't be "funded entirely by tax money."

 He is in favor of allowing selective surnames for married couples.
 During the 2024 LDP leadership election, Koizumi claimed he would submit a bill into the Diet that would legalize such a system.
 He later stated that LDP members of the Diet should be free to vote on any legislation related to the matter based on their own views, rather than be restricted to a party consensus.

 Speaking on the LDP’s culture in March 2025, Koizumi stated that "the one thing that needs to change in the culture of the LDP is that as soon as approval ratings drop, we immediately try to drag the leader down".
 The comments came while some within the party had been calling for Prime Minister Ishiba to resign following news of a scandal.

+Since becoming Defense Minister in 2025, Koizumi has described cooperation between South Korea and the United States as “critical” to regional security.